The Mad Doctor (1933 film): Legacy

 A photo of the Mad Doctor can be seen on a hospital wall during the Roger Rabbit short Tummy Trouble.
 In 1988, a cel from the short featuring Mickey looking down "a staircase of skeletons and included the background scenery" sold at an auction for $63,800.
 In 1992, more artwork from the short was sold at auction for $18,700.

-Video Games
+Video games

 The Mad Doctor short also served as the basis for, and title of, the second level in the video game, Mickey Mania: The Timeless Adventures of Mickey Mouse.
 A depiction of the Mad Doctor is also used as the cover art for the game, and the Mad Doctor is a boss that Mickey must defeat.
-He also appears as a major character in Epic Mickey and its sequel.
+He also appears as a major character in Epic Mickey and its sequel; the cartoon appears as a bonus in the first game.
 The video game Kingdom Hearts III features a Game & Watch style mini-game based on the short.

 Home media

 The short was released on December 2, 2002 on Walt Disney Treasures: Mickey Mouse in Black and White.

-In addition, this cartoon is one of a few Disney shorts that lapsed into the public domain, and can be found on many low budget VHS tapes and DVDs, usually paired with "Minnie's Yoo Hoo" and "The Spirit of '43".